kitiplex/kitiplex.github.io/website/docs/development/guides/openai-api.md

 ---
-title: Getting OpenAI API Keys
+title: Openai API
+sidebar_label: Openai API
 ---
-# Getting OpenAI API Keys

-## To obtain OpenAI API keys, follow these steps:
+### To obtain OpenAI API:

 1. Visit the OpenAI website by clicking [here](https://openai.com/).
 2. Click on the "Get started" button on the homepage, or you can directly go to the signup page [here](https://openai.com/signup/).